gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    downgrade attack between different protection engines has occurred.
-To prevent manipulation of the PVALID chunk it is encrypted and integrity protected as plain text SCTP chunk in an DTLS application data record that is then encapsulated in an CRYPTO chunk and provided with a SCTP common header to form a complete SCTP packet.
+To prevent manipulation of the PVALID chunk it is encrypted and integrity protected as plain text SCTP chunk in an DTLS application data record that is then encapsulated in a CRYPTO chunk and provided with a SCTP common header to form a complete SCTP packet.